Government of India: Republic: (1950–present)

 The Constitution of India came into effect on 26 January 1950, making India a republic with a president as head of state, replacing the monarch and his viceregal representative, the governor-general.
+It established a parliamentary system of government and a federal structure with a strong centre.

-It was based in large part on the Government of India Act 1935, which was itself based on the uncodified constitution of the United Kingdom.
-It also drew notable inspirations from the constitutions of several other Commonwealth dominions and the French, Soviet, Japanese, German and American constitutions.
+It was based on the Government of India Act 1935, and also drew inspiration from several other constitutions including those of the United Kingdom, United States, Ireland, Canada, and France.

-India today prides itself in being the world's largest democracy, and the 4th largest economy in the world.
-Even though much remains to be done, especially in regard to eradicating poverty and securing effective structures of governance, India's achievements since independence in sustaining freedom and democracy have been singular among the world's new nations.
+India today is the world's largest democracy, with a federal parliamentary system that has evolved significantly since independence.

 Nomenclature

 The full name of the country is the Republic of India.
-India and Bharat are equally official short names for the Republic of India in the Constitution, and both names appears on legal banknotes, in treaties and in legal cases.
+India and Bharat are equally official short names for the Republic of India in the Constitution, and both names appear on legal banknotes, in treaties and in legal cases.
 The terms "Union government", "central government" and "ISO" are often used officially and unofficially to refer to the government of India.
 The term New Delhi is commonly used as a metonym for the Union government, as the seat of the central government is in New Delhi.